Healthy streets schemes

 Work now going on in your borough includes:

-- Camden to Tottenham Hale - a cycling route connecting Camden to Tottenham Hale was one of six announced by the Mayor of London in 2018.
-A consultation is planned for 2020
+- Camden to Tottenham Hale - a cycling route connecting Camden to Tottenham Hale was one of six announced by the Mayor of London in 2018

-- Farringdon station upgrade - work includes two new ticket halls.
-Once the Elizabeth line arrives, Farringdon will become one of the best connected places in London
+- Farringdon station upgrade - as part of the Elizabeth line, work at the station has included two new ticket halls; art installations; new lifts and signage.
+Now that the Elizabeth line is open, Farringdon will become one of the best connected places in London

 - Old Street roundabout - new segregated cycle lanes and new and improved road crossings mean people will be able to walk and cycle more safely.
 A new public space will be created by removing the northwestern arm of the roundabout and two new station entrances will give better access to the station